ddsb01/FairAssign/README.md

 ### Food Delivery
 **Data**: To get the dataset, please follow the instructions given here -
-**Code**: Please follow the notebook 'food_dlvry.ipynb' to reproduce the results for the food deliver setting.
+**Code**: Please follow the notebook 'food_dlvry.ipynb' in ./food-delivery to reproduce the results for the food deliver setting.

 ---